-b: Now read the story a second time and focus on what Ann’s feelings about Christmas are.
-Make symbols next to the passages in the text, e.g.: for happy, for sad, etc.
+b: Now read the story a second time and focus on Ann’s feelings about Christmas.
+Draw symbols next to the passages in the text, e.g.: for happy, for sad, etc.

 3. After reading

 a.
 Have you been in a similar situation?